Chair: Matthew Huss

 PSY 370.
 Applying Research Methods and Statistics in Psychology.
 3 credits.

 This course will examine: a) the philosophical roots of empirical science, b) key topics in understanding social science (e.g., understanding the merits and limitations of descriptive and experimental research), and c) the application of these research methods and statistics to their own laboratory (i.e., experiments) and field data (e.g., surveys and naturalistic observation).
-P: One Magis Core Curriculum Understanding Social Science course and One Magis Core Mathematical Reasoning course.
+P: Understanding Social Science course; Mathematical Reasoning course; PSY 201.
 This course does not fulfill any requirement for the psychology major.

 PSY 374.
 Human Sexuality.
 3 credits.
 FA